charmarr/.github/profile/README.md

 - **Documentation**: CC-BY-SA-4.0
 - **Community Files**: CC0-1.0

-Check individual repositories for specific license details.
-Use it, fork it, improve it, just don't be a dick and keep it open. 🌸
+Check individual repositories for specific licenses.
+Use it, fork it, improve it, don't be a dick and keep it open. 🌸

 ---